fluidware/fluidsurveys-docs/chapters/Invite/index.rst

 	* - Section
 	  - Description
 	* - Overall Completion Rate
-	  - How many respondents completed your survey, including both invites sent, as well as those that may have recieved the survey through other means, eg., word of mouth, social networking mediums, etc.
+	  - How many respondents completed your survey, including both invites sent, as well as those that may have received the survey through other means, eg., word of mouth, social networking mediums, etc.
 	* - Invite Completion Rate
 	  - The amount of respondents that completed the survey who were invited via the Invite Tool
 	* - E-mails Remaining*